twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/pause-recording/README.md

 Recording must be enabled either via the dual channel recording feature in this repository, or via the "Call Recording" setting in Twilio Console > Flex > Manage > Voice.
 Do not enable both recording methods simultaneously, or only one of the recordings will be paused.

 There are no additional setup steps required, only enabling the feature in the flex-config asset for your environment.

+There are some additional configuration properties you may change if desired:
-There is also a `includeSilence` configuration property to choose whether the paused portion of the call recording should be included as silence.
+- `include_silence` - whether the paused portion of the call recording should be included as silence
+- `indicator_banner` - whether recording indicator is displayed temporarily in a notification banner
+- `indicator_permanent` - whether a permanent 'Call Recording Paused' indicator is shown while paused

 # how it works